Skip to content

 Content trust isn’t a training problem.
 You can’t train reps to trust stale content.
 You can’t mandate trust through process.

 Content trust is an architecture problem.
-The architecture needs to guarantee that if content is in the library, it’s accurate - and if it’s stale, it’s flagged or removed before any rep encounters it.
+The architecture needs to guarantee that if content is in the library, it’s accurate.
+If it is stale, it must be flagged or removed before a rep encounters it.

 What this requires: